omicscodeathon/denguedrug/README.md

  - The data was then standardized using the mean and standard deviation [metrics](data/metrics.csv)

-**Step 3: Model construction**
+### Step 3: Model construction

-- The data was split into training, test and external datasets.
+- The data was split into training, test, and external datasets.
 The training dataset was equivalent to 70% (14875 compounds) of the data set and the test and external data sets were equivalent to 15% (~3188) each.
 The training dataset contained 3105 actives vs 11770 inactives.

 - The ML models were constructed using [lazy predict](https://github.com/shankarpandala/lazypredict) python package.
 The models that exhibited the greatest Accuracy, F1-score, Balanced Accuracy and ROC AUC [metrics](figures/Lazy_predict_results.jpeg) were selected for validation.

 - <p align="justify">The models chosen for further validation were K-Nearest Neighbours, Naive Bayes, Support Vector Machine, Random Forest and Logistic regression.
 The models can be found <a href="output/models">here</a>.
-Using K-fold splitting of the training data the models were cross-validated and the model's suitability was evaluated using the Accuracy, F1-score, Precision, Recall and Specificity, and false and true positive and negative rate <a href="ML_results_for_model_selection.jpeg">metrics</a>.</p>
+Using K-fold splitting of the training data the models were cross-validated and the model's suitability was evaluated using the Accuracy, F1-score, Precision, Recall, and Specificity, and false and true positive and negative rate <a href="ML_results_for_model_selection.jpeg">metrics</a>.</p>

 - The models' prediction ability was assessed using the test data.
-The model's prediction accuracy was determined using Accuracy, F1-score, Precision and Recall [metrics](figures/Model_selection_results_on_test_dataset.png).
+The model's prediction accuracy was determined using Accuracy, F1-score, Precision, and Recall [metrics](figures/Model_selection_results_on_test_dataset.png).

 - The logistic regression (LR) model exhibited the greatest results on the test dataset and therefore was evaluated on the external dataset.
 The LR model obtained an 82% active and 98% inactive accuracy.

-**Step 4: Prediction**
+### Step 4: Prediction

 - <p align="justify">The LR model was employed to screen the <a href="https://african-compounds.org/about/nanpdb/">Northern African Natural Products Database (NANPD)</a>, <a href="https://african-compounds.org/about/eanpdb/">East African Natural Products Database (EANPD)</a>, <a href="https://african-compounds.org/about/afrodb/">AfroDB</a> and <a href="http://tcm.cmu.edu.tw/about01.php?menuid=1">Tradtional Chinese Medicine (TCM) database</a>.</p>